All Episodes

 So they're very minimal prison sentence.

-And so, what we're trying to do is we're trying to amend the current grooming law in Illinois, which would be known as Andrew's Law.
+And So what we're trying to do is we're trying to amend the current grooming law in Illinois, which would be known as Andrew's Law.

-And it would actually make it so that somebody who is convicted of grooming would have a lifelong sex offender registry and increase the sex offender registration to include places of businesses that are privately owned, such as Chuck E. Cheese, Dave and Busters.
+And increase the sex offender registration to include places of businesses that are privately owned, such as Chuck E. Cheese, Dave and Busters.

 It doesn't include those places currently.